K4KarolE/Tempy/README.md

     - Display the `Settings window`
     - Change the units of measurement (Celsius-Kmph / Fahrenheit-Mph)
     - Add new location/city
-        - Restart is required for the new location’s weather information (more info: main.py/line 209)
+        - Restart is required for the new location’s weather information

 # Modules used, which are part of Python 3.11
 - datetime